vatnz-dev/sops/docs/contribute/sectorfiles/masterese.md

 ### Adjacent Sectors

 It's good pratice to also include adjacent sectors in our `[POSITIONS]` definition.
-This makes sure that they are shown in the online sectors list, and any handover or co-ordination pop-ups.
+This makes sure that they are shown in the online sectors list, and any handover or coordination pop-ups.

 These follow the same format as shown above, but should have `#` appended to the name of the position.
 This makes sure that that sector is **not** included in the vatSpy testing dialog box.